kakengloh/snaplink/README.md

 Snaplink provides a simple and user-friendly interface for shortening URLs.
 To shorten a URL, follow the steps below:

-1. Visit the web app at http://localhost:8000
+1. Visit the web app at http://localhost:8000 (local) or https://snaplink.vercel.app (remote)
 2. Enter the long URL you wish to shorten in the input field.
 3. Click the "Shorten" button to generate a unique short link.
 4. Copy the generated short link and use it for sharing.